 \subsubsection{Motivating example: HPV prevalence and cervical cancer incidence}

 We now discuss a simple example described in \cite{plummer2015cuts} that illustrates some of the benefits of cut model inference.
-The example, which we will return to in Section 4.3, is based on data from a real epidemiological study \citep{maucort2008international}.
+The example, which is discussed further in the supplementary material, is based on data from a real epidemiological study \citep{maucort2008international}.
 Of interest is the international correlation between high-risk human papillomavirus (HPV) prevalence and cervical cancer incidence, for women in a certain age group.
 There are two data sources.
 The first is survey data on HPV prevalence for 13 countries.
 There are $X_i$ women with high-risk HPV in a sample of size $n_i$ for country $i$, $i=1,\dots, 13$.
 There is also data on cervical cancer incidence, with $Y_i$ cases in country $i$ in $T_i$ woman years of follow-up.
 The data are modelled as

 The prior for $\theta_1=(\theta_{1,1},\dots, \theta_{1,13})^\top$ assumes independent components with uniform marginals on $[0,1]$.
 The prior for $\theta_2=(\theta_{2,1},\theta_{2,2})^\top$, assumes independent normal components, $N(0,1000)$.